andrewrubin/wave-function-collapse/README.md

-# Wave function collapse algorithm
+# Wave function collapse

-WFC tile solver, implemented on a 2D canvas in JavaScript.
+WFC tile solver, visualized on a 2D canvas in JavaScript.

 ## TO-DO